 Monetary and Fiscal Stability

-The National Bank of Poland (NBP) is an independent body, guaranteed by Article 227 of the 1997 constitution.
-Its current president, Adam Glapiński, who was appointed in June 2016 and re-elected in May 2022 for a second term, was an economic adviser to the deceased president, Lech Kaczyński.
-He is, therefore, quite close to the incumbent government.
-However, his management during the coronavirus pandemic and the fiscal and monetary measures imposed seem to have worked well.
-However, for his response to rising inflation in 2021 and 2022, he received criticism.
+The National Bank of Poland (NBP) is an independent body as guaranteed by Article 227 of the 1997 constitution.
+Its current president, Adam Glapiński, appointed in June 2016 and re-elected in May 2022 to a second term, was an economic adviser to the late President Lech Kaczyński.
+He is therefore quite close to the previous PiS government.
+However, his management and the fiscal and monetary measures imposed seem to have worked well.

 Monetary stability